DBT Skills Tracker — Remember What You Used (and What Worked)

 What's the difference between a DBT skills tracker and a DBT diary card?

 A diary card tracks emotions/urges/behaviors plus skills used.
 A skills tracker focuses primarily on which skills you practiced.
 DBT Pal supports both in one routine.
+If you're not sure which approach fits, the DBT diary card guide explains the full diary card workflow.

 Can I customize the DBT skills list?

 Yes.
 You can add and edit skills so your tracker matches your DBT program.
+If your therapist teaches a skill that isn't in the default list, add it so your tracking stays accurate.

 Is a DBT skills tracker useful if I'm new to DBT?

 Yes.
 Tracking helps you learn which skills you actually reach for — and which skills you want to practice next.
+Starting with just one module (most people begin with distress tolerance) keeps it manageable.

 Can I share what I tracked with my therapist?